tokenized/docs/concepts-transactions.md

 <a name="protocol-identifier"></a>
 ### Protocol Identifier

-The first push is 13 bytes long and contains only the Tokenized Protocol identifier which is the string **tokenized.com**.
-For testing on Bitcoin SV's mainnet, **test.tokenized.com** can be used as the protocol identifier for test actions/messages.
+The first push is 13 bytes long and contains only the Tokenized Protocol identifier which is the string `tokenized`.
+For testing on Bitcoin SV's mainnet, `test.tokenized` can be used as the protocol identifier for test actions/messages.

 <a name="action-payload"></a>
 ### Action Payload